jxw773/CytoConverter/README.md

 # CytoConverter
-##Change directory to zip file directory before running scripts
+##Change directory to file directory script is in before running script
+##run script once to output function CytoConverter which accepts a string consisting of a karyotype or a table with one column
+##denoting the sample name and the second column denoting the sample karyotype

-##supplementary files are cytoband.txt and
+##supplementary file is cytoband.txt
-##cytoband.txt
 ##if wanted, the user can supply thier own list of cytobands to process as CytoConverter uses the bands at 800 resolution for build GCHr38.

 ##function CytoConverter will output a list with the first element being the results table